 - Guaranteed insurability option: lets you add more life insurance at specific times regardless of your health.
 Besides paying for this option, you’re also charged for the increases based on your (older) age when you exercise it.
 You may benefit from adding more coverage now and locking in rates based on your younger age today.

-Insurance advisors aren’t necessarily bad but they don’t work for free.
-They may focus on learning the merits of expensive options rather than cheap ones.
-Since insurance companies like making money too, they’ll invest more in selling and marketing what’s more profitable for them.
+Insurance brokers aren’t bad people, in fact quite the opposite, but they don’t work for free.
+They may focus on the merits of expensive product options rather than cheaper ones.
+Since life insurance companies like making money too, they’ll invest more in selling and marketing what’s more profitable for them.

 As Upton Sinclair said: “It is difficult to get a man to understand something, when his salary depends on his not understanding it.”